 We specialize in the diagnosis and treatment of retinal and vitreo-retinal conditions, such as age-related macular degeneration, diabetic retinopathy, retinal tears and detachments, macular holes, macular puckers, inflammation, eye injuries and complications from previous eye surgery.
-With our office locations in Peoria, Peru and Galesburg, we are conveniently located to serve patients in central and north central Illinois.
+With our office locations in Peoria, Peru, Dixon and Galesburg, we are conveniently located to serve patients in central and north central Illinois.

-Our practice is equipped with advanced technologies such as high-definition spectral domain OCT, photodynamic therapy, digital angiography. ultrasonography and retinal laser.
+Our practice is equipped with advanced technologies such as high-definition spectral domain OCT, photodynamic therapy, digital angiography, ultrasonography and retinal laser.
 Our high-definition OCT, the first in the area, provides superior imaging of the macula and provides information that helps us determine the most-effective treatment option for several retinal conditions, particularly macular degeneration and diabetic retinopathy.

 All diagnostic and laser procedures are performed in our office.
 Retinal surgery is performed in Peoria and Peru.
 Most of our vitreo-retinal procedures are done with 25-g instruments.
-Incisions are smaller and self-sealing eliminating the need for sutures in most cases.
+Incisions are small and self-sealing eliminating the need for sutures in most cases.
 Surgery is faster and patient discomfort is minimized with this new technique.

 What is the Specialty of Retina?

-If you imagine an eye like a camera, retina is the "film" or sensor of the camera.
-Retina is a delicate nerve tissue developed from the brain that lines inside of our eyes and provides sensation of sight.
+If you imagine an eye like a camera, the retina is the "film" or sensor of the camera.
+The retina is a delicate nerve tissue developed from the brain that lines inside of our eyes and provides sensation of sight.
 Vitreous gel is a jell-o-like material that fills most of the cavity of the eye.
 Vitreous gel is tightly attached to the retinal tissue at several places.
 Many conditions, including aging, can cause shrinkage and collapse of the vitreous body.
 As the vitreous body loses its volume, abnormal pulling results on the retinal tissue where vitreous gel is tightly attached to the retina.
 Such pulling can cause tearing of retinal blood vessels resulting in bleeding inside the eye, retinal tears, detachments and macular holes.